-Do I need professional indemnity insurance if I’m self-employed?
+Do I need Professional Indemnity insurance if I’m self-employed?

 More and more of us are discovering the joys of working for ourselves, leaving traditional workplaces to become self-employed or start our own small companies.
-Since 2008, the number of freelancers working in the UK has increased 36% from 1.4million to a staggering 1.91million.
+Since 2008, the number of freelancers working in the UK has increased by 36% from 1.4million to a staggering 1.91million.

 According to a report by the Association of Independent Professionals and the Self Employed (IPSE), freelance workers are present in most of the UK’s major industry groups but are most strongly represented in education, health and social work (21%), professional, scientific and technical activities (20%), and arts, entertainment and recreation (12%).
 The report states that 255,000 freelancers take on independent work as a second job, whilst for 1.65 million freelancers it is their main occupation.